 - Scalability and Performance.
 Our platform supports a high, sustained level of client activity and a large, globally distributed client base while remaining high-performing and reliable.
 Our infrastructure incorporates load balancing technology and can scale quickly to absorb spikes in usage.
 We also monitor application performance and intervene, as necessary, to prevent degradation.
 Finally, our platform incorporates technologies to manage volume within the solutions.
 These include a near real-time data warehouse, a high-volume transaction processing engine and a custom-built user interface. - Reliability.
-During 2016, we had no unscheduled downtime and 99.92% total availability, including scheduled maintenance.
+During 2017, we had one unscheduled downtime of 1 hour and 41 minutes on April 19, 2017 and 99.98% total availability, including scheduled maintenance.
 Client data is mirrored between primary and alternate data centers, providing effective redundancy and disaster recovery. - Flexibility.
-Our application architecture is modular, which allows us to quickly release new products or expand existing feature-sets by combining and configuring existing components.
+Our application architecture is modular, which allows us to quickly release new products or expand existing featuresets by combining and configuring existing components.
 Our development has always been both rapid and responsive, which allows us to support a wide array of clients and bring new products to market while maintaining a consistent user interface and single, cohesive code base.